gem-pasteur/PanACoTA/README.md

 PS: If you want a summary, it's [Here](https://github.com/gem-pasteur/PanACoTA/blob/cream-recipe/recipe.pdf)

 PS2: let me know you found it!
-You can comment here: https://github.com/gem-pasteur/PanACoTA/issues/32
+You can comment here: https://github.com/gem-pasteur/PanACoTA/issues/32 and/or ask me for a little "reward" ;)